Staircase Patterns in Hirzebruch Surfaces: Introduction

 The upshot is that we use the existence of the whole interweaving family of quasi-perfect classes to prove inductively that all the classes in the family are in fact perfect.
 One then needs additional arguments to show that the staircase steps are live at the limiting $b$-value.
 This turns out to be straightforward in the case of the ascending staircases, but more problematic for the descending ones; see \S\ref{ss:live} and \S\ref{ss:uncount}.
 It is important in several places of our arguments that the limiting values $(b_\infty, z_\infty)$ of the principal staircases are both irrational. \MS

 \NI {\bf Acknowledgements} We thank all the other members of our original group M. Bertozzi, T. Holm, E. Maw, G. Mwakyoma, and A. R. Pires for helping us initiate this work, as well as AWM and ICERM for providing the initial organization.
 Nicki Magill also thanks Tara Holm as her research advisor for introducing her to almost toric fibrations and encouraging her to use them as a proof method.
+We also thank the anonymous referee for very helpful comments.